Screen and storm doors can add ventilation and an extra layer of security to your home

-If you live in an area that experiences marked seasonal changes, remember that a storm door can protect your main door from harsh weather in winter, or excessive sunlight in warmer months.
+If you live in an area that experiences marked seasonal changes, a storm door can protect your main door from harsh weather in winter, or excessive sunlight in warmer months.

-If you live in an area that receives large amounts of sunlight, you'll want to choose a door that blocks heat but allows plenty of light to come in, such as vinyl-coated fiberglass.
+If you live in an area that receives large amounts of sunlight, choose a door that blocks heat but allows plenty of light to come in, such as vinyl-coated fiberglass.

-Storm doors can also provide extra security.
-Look for models with, heavy-duty locks, three-point locking systems, and shatter-resistant laminated safety glass to increase home security.
-Hydraulic and Pneumatic Closers:
+- Look for storm doors with heavy-duty locks, three-point locking systems and shatter-resistant laminated safety glass to increase home security.

-These closers prevent doors from slamming or being opened too quickly to prolong door life and reduce noise.
+- Hydraulic and pneumatic closers prevent doors from slamming or being opened too quickly to prolong door life and reduce noise.
 Some models have closers that you can set with just the touch of your foot, and release by simply pushing the door away from the house.
-Pet Doors:

 - If you want to give your pets the freedom to go in and out of the house as they choose, some storm doors have built-in pet doors included.